Table of Contents

 A Customer Data Platform (CDP) and a Customer Relationship Management (CRM) software share some similarities.
 However, their primary purpose and function have many differences.

-On the other hand, a CDP is a database which consolidates useful customer data including personal identifiers, website visits, purchase orders, email responses, social media comments, audio recordings, customer service interaction, mobile app touch-points and any other data related to the customer.
+On the other hand, a CDP is a database that consolidates useful customer data including personal identifiers, website visits, purchase orders, email responses, social media comments, audio recordings, customer service interaction, mobile app touch-points, and any other data related to the customer.
 The CDP pulls this data from different sources and then cleans and combines it to create a single and unified customer view.
-Thus CDPs are essential if you plan to execute scalable, personalized and omnichannel campaigns.
+Thus CDPs are essential if you plan to execute scalable, personalized, and omnichannel campaigns.

 It’s not about choosing between a CDP and a CRM.
 Rather, Marketers should know the difference between CRM and CDP in order to take the necessary action to the respective software for each use case.